 Internal Language Exchange participants

 - What are the free talk sessions?

-- Basically are divided into several groups and talk freely in Japanese.
+- Basically, they are divided into several groups and talk freely in Japanese.
 The topics vary.
-Some topics are prepared to make it easier to talk to each other, So please use them.
+Some topics are prepared to make it easier to talk to each other, so please use them.

 - I do not speak a foreign language.

-- In principle, we will speak in Japanese during free talk time with Japanese people So it's not a problem even if you cannot speak a foreign language.
+- In principle, we will speak in Japanese during free talk time with Japanese people so it is not a problem even if you cannot speak a foreign language.
 On the contrary, to improve your Japanese, please speak only in Japanese.

 - Anyone can be a member of our culture exchange.
 We will let you know via e-mail when we hold an exchange.
-Please participate in that if it is convenient to for you.
+You are free to participate at your own convenience.

-- It's free of charge.
+- It is free of charge.
 Therefore, when we do it outside of the school, please pay the expenses such as transportation fee by yourself.